cake-oss/gobbler/README.md

 - `WEAVIATE_GRPC_PORT`: Weaviate gRPC port (default: 50051)
 - `WEAVIATE_TIMEOUT`: Weaviate connection timeout in seconds (default: 60)

+Note: When using command line flags, use `--weaviate-host` and `--weaviate-port` (without the "HTTP" in the parameter name).

 ### PDF Processing

 - `CHUNK_SIZE`: Number of tokens per chunk (default: 1024)